 DISCUSSION QUESTIONS

-1. What are some bad/untrue ideas that I have allowed to take up space in my head?
+1. What are some bad/untrue ideas that you have allowed to take up space in your head?
 These are ideas that can hurt your relationships.
 List a few of the lies that you have allowed yourself to believe.

 2. Now, create a healthy reframe for each of those lies that allows you to press into your relationship with your spouse instead of pulling away.

-3. Can you think of a scenario in which a bad idea has "victims?".
+3. Can you think of a scenario in which a bad idea has "victims?"
+How about a scenario where one of YOUR bad ideas has victims?

 ---